American Colonization Society: Founding

+Prestige

+When founded, the ACS was "accepted everywhere as 'a most glorious Christian enterprise'."
+Every church in the land devoted one Sunday a year for a colonization sermon and offering.

 Leadership

 The presidents of the ACS tended to be Southerners.
 The first president was Bushrod Washington, the nephew of U.S. President George Washington and an Associate Justice of the Supreme Court of the United States.
 From 1836 to 1849 the statesman Henry Clay of Kentucky, a planter and slaveholder, was ACS president.
 John H. B. Latrobe served as president of the ACS from 1853 until his death in 1891.

 Goals

 The colonization project, which had multiple American Colonization Society chapters in every state, had three goals.
 One was to provide a place for former slaves, freedmen, and their descendants to live, where they would be free and not subject to racism.
 Another goal was to ensure that the colony had what it needed to succeed, such as fertile soil to grow crops.
 A third goal was to suppress attempts to engage in the Atlantic slave trade, such as by monitoring ship traffic on the coast.
 Presbyterian clergyman Lyman Beecher proposed another goal: the Christianization of Africa.